Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 their queries.

 The combined hash tree structure consists of two types of trees: log trees and prefix trees.
+The log tree commits to map (i), the prefix tree commits to map (ii).
 This section describes the operation of both at a high level and the way that they're combined.
-More precise algorithms for computing the intermediate and root values of the trees are given in
+More precise algorithms for computing the intermediate and root values of the trees are given in {{cryptographic-computations}}.
-{{cryptographic-computations}}.

 Both types of trees consist of *nodes* which have a byte string as their *value*.
 A node is either a *leaf* if it has no children, or a *parent* if it